bnb-chain/greenfield/docs/architecture/02-key_management.md

 ## Supported Sign Algorithms

-The gnfd-cosmos-sdk supports as many sign algorithms as users want, but in Greenfield's context, we only support `eth_secp256k1` and `ed25519`.
+The greenfield-cosmos-sdk supports as many sign algorithms as users want, but in Greenfield's context, we only support `eth_secp256k1` and `ed25519`.
 These algorithms were chosen for their security and compatibility with the Ethereum and Tendermint ecosystems.

 ## Conclusion

 In conclusion, key management is a critical aspect of building secure blockchain applications.
-By understanding the available backend options and supported sign algorithms in the gnfd-cosmos-sdk, you can build applications that are both secure and user-friendly.
+By understanding the available backend options and supported sign algorithms in the greenfield-cosmos-sdk, you can build applications that are both secure and user-friendly.
 The `Keyring` interface provides a flexible way to manage private keys, and by implementing the required methods, you can create a custom key storage backend that meets the specific needs of your application.